 I am seriously wondering “Why didn’t I do this sooner?” and know that planning out the upcoming month on “his” calendar will become part of our regular routine.

-Find more Insightful Parenting Tips on Mommy Evolution!
+Now you know why your child needs a daily schedule, find more Insightful Parenting Tips on Mommy Evolution!

 For more smart reading about parenting, consider the following affiliate links:

 Shipping is FREE with Amazon Prime or $35+ orders.
 Sign up for a FREE 30-Day Amazon Prime Trial HERE.
 Along with FREE shipping you will get access to thousands of movies, tv shows, books and music for FREE!